Knowledge base

 To suspend email addresses:

-1. Click here to access the management of your product on the Infomaniak Manager ( need help?).
+- Click here to access the management of your product in the Infomaniak Manager (need help?).

-To quickly block a user from the Organization in case of a security incident, log in to manage your users as an Administrator or Legal Representative of the Organization:
+To quickly block an Organization user in case of a security incident, log in to manage your users as an Administrator or Legal Representative of the Organization:

 Thus, critical services, such as the Manager interface, of your Organization, the Web app kDrive and the Web app Mail may become inaccessible to them.